ebi-uniprot/protvar-fe/public/help.md

 - [Population Observations Columns](#population-observations-columns)
 - [Structure Annotations Columns](#structure-annotations-columns)

 The descriptions of the columns in the download file below are numbered from left to right.
 The letters in brackets correspond to the columns when visualised in a spreadsheet.

-###### <a name="header-rows"></a>Header Rows

-Metadata about the file and data.
-Theses lines include:

-- File version, for example - version-1
-- information about columns or columns.
-Values are all capital letters and words are separated by spaces

 ###### <a name="user-input-columns"></a>User Input Columns